Percolation of worms: Introduction

 The mathematical theory of percolation studies the connectivity properties of certain random subgraphs of an infinite graph $G$.
 One typically looks at a family of probability measures on the space of subgraphs of $G$ parametrized by the density of the random subgraph and says that the percolation model exhibits phase transition if there exists a non-trivial value of the density parameter (called the critical threshold) such that if the density is smaller than the threshold then the connected clusters of the random subgraph are all finite (subcritical phase), but if the density is bigger than the threshold then there exists an infinite cluster (supercritical phase).

-The prime example of a percolation model which exhibits phase transition is Bernoulli site percolation on $\mathbb{Z}^d, d \geq 2$, where the random subgraph is created by retaining the vertices of the $d$-dimensional lattice independently from each other with the same probability $p$, c.f.\ \cite{Gr99}.
+The prime example of a percolation model which exhibits phase transition is Bernoulli site percolation on $\mathbb{Z}^d, d \geq 2$, where the random subgraph is created by retaining the vertices of the $d$-dimensional lattice independently from each other with the same probability $p$, cf.\ \cite{Gr99}.

 However, there is no recipe to decide whether or not a general correlated percolation model exhibits phase transition.
 The goal of this paper is to study a natural class of correlated percolation models and explore the conditions under which a model \emph{does not} exhibit phase transition in the sense that it is supercritical for all positive values of the density parameter.